 Shanshan Qin

-I am an Associated Research Scientist at the Center for Computational Neuroscience at Flatiron Institute, Simons Foundation.
+I am an Associate Research Scientist at the Center for Computational Neuroscience, Flatiron Institute.
 Driven by a broad interest in theoretical and computational neuroscience, my research seeks to understand the fundamental principles driving neural computation and cognition.

 Current Research Focus: